-Every company has it's own workflow and to set it up correctly UseResponse provides triggers to handle all automation rules managed in Administration » Automation & Notifications.
+Every company has its own workflow and to set it up correctly UseResponse provides triggers to handle all automation rules managed in Administration » Automation & Notifications.

-Note: Triggers would work if action is not done intentionally by support agent.
+Note: Triggers would work if action is not done intentionally by a support agent.
 For example, you want to change status in the interface, but you have trigger not to change status.
 Your intentional action would have higher priority over triggers one.

-- Object Created - when topic or ticket is submitted to the system from any available source;
+- Object Created - when a topic or ticket is submitted to the system from any available source;

 - Comment is Created - when someone replies to the topic or ticket in the system from any source (community, email, social network, etc.);

-- User Updated - user changes his profile or it's changed by support agent or other source (API, SDK, external 3rd party integration).
+- User Updated - user changes his profile or it's changed by a support agent or other source (API, SDK, external 3rd party integration).

-Triggers are mostly used when you need to create custom workflow for your company, but sometimes system should work by default the way to notify and subscribe customers and support agents without even going into automation section.
+Triggers are mostly used when you need to create a custom workflow for your company, but sometimes the system should work by default the way to notify and subscribe customers and support agents without even going into automation section.
 So UseResponse already has invisible default triggers for "object is created" and "comment is created".

-By default, system automatically notifies and subscribes all support agents in the company and does the same with requesters (authors of topics or tickets).
+By default, the system automatically notifies and subscribes all support agents in the company and does the same with requesters (authors of topics or tickets).
 All new users that replied to the topic or ticket would be automatically added to the subscription list in order to get further notifications.

 That's why you don't need to change anything in triggers, in order to save this logic in UseResponse.
 Otherwise, you need to create new triggers to override default system behavior.